 Policy Action Objective Program Accomplishments Status for Sixth Cycle 4.2.3 Investigate the feasibility and benefits of using a portion of its CDBG or other local funds for the establishment and implementation of an energy conserving home improvements program for lower-income homeowners.
 Complete investigation by Fall of 2014.
 Continuously monitor requests for assistance and Code Enforcement quarterly reports to determine need.
 Completed The City completed the investigation by fall 2014.
 4.2.4 Maintain a process for LEED certified staff members to provide development assistance to project proponents seeking LEED certification, which will in turn increase the LEED points granted to projects.
 Continually implement program as projects are submitted to the City.
 In 2020-2014, the City staff included 1 Leadership in Energy and Environmental Design (LEED) accredited staff member who was available to provide technical assistance when requested.
 Ongoing The City will continue to provide technical assistance on LEED certification.
-4.2.5 To encourage voluntary green building action, the City shall maintain a green recognition program that may include public recognition of LEED certified buildings (or equivalent certification), payment of a display advertisement in the local newspaper recognizing the achievements of a project, or developing a City plaque that will be granted to exceptional developments.
+4.2.5 To encourage voluntary green building action, the City shall maintain a green recognition program that may include public recognition of LEED certified buildings (or equivalent certification), payment of a display advertisement in the local newspaper recognizing the achievements of a project or developing a City plaque that will be granted to exceptional developments.
 Enhance City website to provide recognition of exceptional developments and to promote the sustainable construction by Spring of 2014.
 Staff will work on construction of a new webpage that will provide recognition to LEED certified buildings by displaying their project with pictures and their name or other information they would want advertised.
 An informational flyer is also being drafted to encourage green building that will advertise the new webpage and will be provided in the public lobby.
 Modified The City was not able to complete the website and information flyer on LEED Certification during the 5 th Housing Cycle, therefore the program remains ongoing in order to provide the public and developers information on the benefits of creating LEED Certified buildings and housing developments.
 Policy 5.1 Encourage approval of housing opportunities for senior citizens and other special needs populations.
-5.1.1 Continue to annually apply Through the approved Action Plans for Fiscal Years Ongoing Apply for United States Department for CDBG funds and submit 2014-20, the City allocated funding to the following The City has been successful in of Urban Development Community Annual Action Plan to HUD organizations to preserve the supply of emergency providing funding to local Development Block Grant (CDBG) in May of each year. and transitional housing: Human Options, Families organizations for providing shelter
+5.1.1 Apply for United States Department of Urban Development Community Development Block Grant (CDBG) Continue to annually apply for CDBG funds and submit Annual Action Plan to HUD in May of each year.
+Through the approved Action Plans for Fiscal Years 2014-20, the City allocated funding to the following organizations to preserve the supply of emergency and transitional housing: Human Options, Families Ongoing The City has been successful in providing funding to local organizations for providing shelter